 If you change your mind during the year (not uncommon), you can switch to homeschooling.

-I want to keep my kids on track with the public schools because they’re returning after the pandemic.
+I want to homeschool, but keep my kids on track with the public schools because they’re returning after the pandemic.
 What should I do?

 - You can talk to your school and see if they’re willing to help you coordinate their learning.